 This independent panel’s report recommended (at A3) that the ‘Executive should work with leading figures and organisations throughout all sectors of society to take a stand against criminality in Northern Ireland and promote responsible cooperation with the authorities as part of a culture of lawfulness’.

-The Executive’s Action Plan commits the Department to bring forward proposals for engagement on this issue via community, voluntary, and sports forums.
+The Executive’s Action Plan commits the Department for Communities to bring forward proposals for engagement on this issue via community, voluntary, and sports forums.
 Work on the promotion of lawfulness will also be undertaken by the Attorney General.

 Under Action A6 the DoJ and Northern Ireland Policing Board (NIPB) are ensuring that the strategic objectives of Police and Community Safety Partnerships (PCSPs) focus on building community confidence in the rule of law and embed a culture of lawfulness.